Conservation

 The rapid assessment of the post fire recovery of native flora was undertaken by the herbarium team, who surveyed of the status of species and their recovery mechanisms across as many sites as possible.
 This included data capture of more than 2300 herbarium specimens including native, endemic and rare orchids, lichens, endemic plant species, eucalypts and weeds.

-These surveys augment other ongoing collections of flora recovering from the intense fires by the South Australian Seed Conservation Centre and other community groups, including Nature Conservation Society of South Australia, the Kangaroo Island Landscape Board and the Department for Environment and Water (DEW).
+These surveys augment other ongoing collections of flora recovering from the intense fires by the SA Seed Conservation Centre and other community groups, including Nature Conservation Society of South Australia, the Kangaroo Island Landscape Board and the Department for Environment and Water (DEW).

 These seeds had been lodged with our partners, the Millennium Seed Bank (MSB) run by the Royal Botanic Gardens–Kew in 2009.
 The SASCC team requested a subsample of these seeds (250 of 1200) to be returned to Adelaide for restoration actions.
 In August 2020 and 230 plants were propagated for planting back into the fire scar in 2021 and for establishment in the seed production area at the Adelaide Botanic Gardens.